In this article, I want to talk about the importance of education while looking for a job.

 But before the technological revolution began in Japan, it was famous for its eating style.

-Japanese people would usually have meals made of rice or noodles, which are to be eaten by chopsticks, a culture widely followed throughout the country.
+Japanese people would usually have rice or noodles, which are to be eaten with chopsticks, a culture widely followed throughout the country.

 Let’s understand this with the help of a story.